sustrik/libdill/man/hdup.md

 # DESCRIPTION

 Duplicates a handle.
-The new handle will refer to the same underlying object.
+The new handle will refer to the sameunderlying object.

 **h**: Handle to duplicate.

-Each duplicate of a handle requires its own call to **hclose**.
-The underlying object is deallocated when all handles pointing to it have been closed.
+Each duplicate of a handle requires its own call to **hclose**.The underlying object is deallocated when all handles pointing to ithave been closed.

 # RETURN VALUE